 How long does it take to recover from necrotizing fasciitis?

-With proper treatment necrotizing fasciitis should not result in permanent physical disabilities but residual effects may include chronic pain or fatigue from temporary nerve injury such as tingling sensations or weakness.
+With proper treatment, necrotizing fasciitis should not result in permanent physical disabilities but residual effects may include chronic pain or fatigue from temporary nerve injuries such as tingling sensations or weakness.
 Staphylococcus pseudintermedius infections have also been known to trigger inflammatory bowel diseases like Crohn’s Disease.

 Can I get necrotizing fasciitis from my dog?